-Why Choosing the Area is Essential in Seychelles
+Why Choosing the Right Area Matters in the Seychelles

 Mahé North (Beau Vallon, Glacis & Bel Ombre)